top of page

 Lauren Veazy, LPCC | Postpartum Therapist in Colorado | Perinatal Mental Health Support for Women | Therapy for New Moms | Her Time Therapy

-*Disclaimer: This blog does not provide medical advice and the information contained herein is for informational purposes only.
-This blog is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
-Always seek the advice of a licensed health provider before undertaking a new treatment or health care regimen.
+Disclaimer: This blog does not provide medical advice.
+The information herein is for informational purposes only and not a substitute for professional medical advice.
+Always seek guidance from a licensed health provider before starting a new treatment or health care regimen.

 Comments